Robinson House is an all upper-class dorm located in Sterling Quad.

 In general, Robinson tends to be studious and quiet, and our residents appreciate an atmosphere created by a mutual respect in regards to personal space and noise levels.

-Despite its quiet nature, however, residents enjoy a vibrant and engaging community thanks to ongoing dorm activities, BBQs, and educational programming that centers on music, photography, and literature.
+Despite its quiet nature, however, residents enjoy a vibrant and engaging community thanks to ongoing dorm activities, and attentive RA staff.
 Robinson House primarily consists of singles and single-room doubles, and the dorm has four coed-floors.

-Outside of special events in the dorm, students enjoy eating the wonderful meals prepared in Ricker Dining or watching TV on our 60” flat screen in our lounge.
+Outside of special events in the dorm, students enjoy eating the wonderful meals prepared in Ricker Dining, or watching TV on our 60” flat screen, shooting pool, or playing ping pong in our recently updated lounge.
+We also have 2 comfortable balconies that can be used for small gatherings or quiet time outside.

-Cynthia works at the biotech and pharmaceutical company Genentech-Roche as the head of human resources for research and early development.
+Cynthia is the Chief Human Resources Officer at the biotech and pharmaceutical company Genentech-Roche located in South San Francisco.
 She has worked in HR for a variety of companies and industries, and relocated to San Francisco in 2002 to work as the head of HR for the San Francisco Chronicle.
 Prior to relocating to San Francisco, Cynthia lived in Phoenix, AZ for six years.
 She holds a BS in finance and Spanish from Marquette University in Milwaukee, WI; a master's in international management from Thunderbird in Phoenix, AZ; and a JD from the University of San Francisco School of Law.
 Cynthia is also a licensed attorney in California.

 What’s the coolest thing about your house and community?

 Robinson’s upperclassman diversity allows for many different types of residents to live, learn and enjoy each other.
-In a way, Robinson is sort of like a melting pot of residents that either by choice or not by choice, ended up in a house with incredibly excited and engaged RFs and staff members.
-Many of the good friendships that have developed have been between draw groups that had never met before, and we are incredibly proud of that!
-The pool and ping pong tables and balconies are also pretty nice, and the RFs have a wonderfully lovable dog and cat!
-We also have amazing balconies with hammocks and the staff supplies the dorm with food once a week for study breaks.
-Robinson also has an Annual Disneyland trip!
+In a way, Robinson is sort of like a melting pot of residents and many of the good friendships that have developed have been between draw groups that had never met before, and we are incredibly proud of that!
+We also have amazing balconies with hammocks!
+Our annual trips include Disneyland and weekend visits to Santa Cruz or other local beautiful areas.

 What qualities make a successful Robinson staff team member?